-We can break this down into policy areas for the previous 6-month period:
+We can break our proactive enforcements down into policy areas for the previous 6-month period:

-Beyond our focus on stopping inauthentic accounts as soon as they're created, the other areas that see high numbers of proactive enforcements include adult sexual content, fraud, vulgar content, profanity, harassment or bullying, and spam.
-The Other category includes smaller volume areas such as piracy, account tampering, drugs, and hate speech.
+Beyond our focus on stopping inauthentic accounts as soon as they're created, the other areas that see high numbers of proactive enforcements include vulgar content, adult sexual content, fraud, spam, hate speech, and violence.
+The Other category includes smaller volume areas such as profanity, piracy, account tampering, harassment or bullying, and drugs in aggregate.